 In line with our ethos of building bikes suitable for all riding conditions, our paint finish is designed to be durable as well as look beautiful.

 Our paint process involves applying two different layers of primer to provide a protective base, then applying colour with two layers of clear lacquer to provide a hard wearing deep gloss (or matte) finish.
 Our graphics and logos are part of the paint finish and are not decals or stickers.
-The painted frame is then denibbed to remove any minor imperfections, then machine polished to create the perfect finish.
+The painted frame is then denibbed to remove any minor imperfections, wet sanded by hand, followed by machine polishing to create the perfect finish.
 Finally a coating of protective carnauba wax is applied and buffed off before the frame moves to final assembly.
 The care & attention shows through with the beautiful finish on every frame we produce at Shand.

 30 colours are available and are shown on the graphic below.
 Metallic, Matte and custom colours are available for an additional cost.
-Additionally we can do custom colours, fades etc at extra cost – just ask us.
+Additionally we can do custom colours, fades, custom painted graphics etc at extra cost – just ask us.